 Like other chemical-based household products, silicone caulk can be harmful if ingested.
 Kids and pets must be kept away while silicone caulk is being applied and while it's drying.

 Silicone caulk does not adhere as well as acrylic-based caulk does to areas that are porous.
 This is because of its rubber-like flexibility and oil-based formula.
 Keep in mind that silicone caulk works best when used in an area that requires a good deal of give.

-When it comes to filling gaps, consider investing in foam backing rod that fits inside of the caulking area.
+When it comes to filling gaps, consider investing in foam backer rod that fits inside the caulking area.
 This is a flexible foam tube that works much like insulation by filling the space between the tub and the tile.
 It is waterproof and keeps you from having to pump a gap full of caulk, thus limiting your exposure to the fumes and saving you money.

-Silicone caulk requires a certain degree of moisture in the air to set completely, which means it can take much longer to dry in drier climates than the acrylic-based caulk.
+Silicone caulk requires a certain degree of moisture in the air to set completely, which means it can take much longer to dry in drier climates than acrylic-based caulk.
 Prepare to spend an extra day waiting for your caulk to dry if you live in an arid climate.

 Silicone solvents generally take between one and six hours to dissolve silicone sealant.
 Use caution when placing the solvent on silicone as it will dissolve some types of sealant and tubing that are not silicon based.
 Be sure to test a small area with your solvent before applying it and read the manufacturer's directions carefully.